ZehraKoksal/PhyloImpute/README.md

 ### 3) Algorithm and Commands
 PhyloImpute imputes missing data by assuming that the SNPs in a clade of the phylogenetic tree leading up to a SNP with a derived allele are derived as well.
 SNPs on parallel branches are expected to be ancestral.

-PhyloImpute requires an input file (more details below), the desired output file and the phylogenetic tree.
+PhyloImpute requires an input file, the desired output file, and a phylogenetic tree.

 #### 3.1) Input file
 The user is required to provide the path to the input file in the tab-separated _.csv_ format.